-Amortizable intangible assets include covenants not to compete, acquired backlog, permits, trade names and customer lists which are being amortized on a straight-line basis over terms from one to thirty years.
+As of December 31, 2017, amortizable intangible assets include covenants not to compete, permits, trade names and customer lists which are being amortized on a straight-line basis over remaining terms from three to twenty years.

 Capitalized Interest: Interest, to the extent it is incurred in connection with the construction of certain self-constructed assets and real estate development projects, is capitalized and recorded as part of the asset to which it relates.
 Capitalized interest on self-constructed assets is amortized over their estimated useful lives and is expensed on real estate projects as they are sold.